Malekabo123/Mapemo/README.md

 An emoji representing the product image will be choosen from the emojiCut folder and sent together with the category to the user.

+After that the emoji will be attached to the map embedded in the mobile app, showing that a user in this location wants to sell a product or give it for free.

 To get more info about this project have a look at this LinkedIn post: